TL;DR

 | Comprehensive | Includes everything in TPFT, PLUS cover for damage to your own vehicle, even if the accident was your fault.
 Often includes windscreen cover as standard. | The recommended level for most drivers.
 It provides the highest level of protection for your asset.
 Surprisingly, it can sometimes be cheaper than lower levels of cover as insurers may view drivers who select it as more responsible. |

-Decoding Your Policy Document: Key Terms You Must Understand
+Decoding Your Policy Document: Key Terms you should consider whether you may need to Understand

 -